olix0r/l5d-id/identity.md

 validated identities.

 This is an important foundational step towards exposing _authorization policies_ that describe how services are able to interact.
-However, aset of header-oriented utilities will be exposed so that applications can begin to implement auditing and authorization based on linkerd-specific headers.
+However, a set of header-oriented utilities will be exposed so that applications can begin to implement auditing and authorization based on linkerd-specific headers.